chemfiles/chemfiles.f03/doc/reference/trajectory.rst

     If ``format`` is an empty string or not given, the format will be guessed from the extension.

-    :argument character path [len=*]: file to read in order to get the new topology
+    :argument character(len=*) path: file to read in order to get the new topology
     :optional string format [optional]: format to use for the topology file
     :optional integer status [optional, kind=chfl_status]: status code of the operation.
 If it is not equal to ``CHFL_SUCCESS``, you can learn more